-MCP categorizes applications into low and high memory-intensity groups based on a threshold parameter, $MPKI_t$. $MPKI_t$ is determined by averaging the last level cache MPKI of all applications and multiplying it by a scaling factor.
-For every application i, if its MPKI, $MPKI_t$ is less than $MPKI_t$, the application is categorized as low memory-intensity, else high memory-intensity.
-The average value of MPKI provides a threshold that adapts to the workload's memory intensity and acts as a separation point in the middle of the workload's memory-intensity range.
-The scaling factor further helps to move this point up or down the range, regulating the number of applications in the low memory-intensity group.
-We empirically found that a scaling factor of 1 provides an effective separation point and good system performance (Sec 9).
+MCP categorizes applications into low and high memoryintensity groups based on a threshold parameter, $MPKI_t$, as shown in Fig 5. $MPKI_t$ is determined by averaging the last level cache Misses Per Kilo Instructions (MPKI) of all applications and multiplying it by a scaling factor.
+Applications are categorized as low memory-intensity if their MPKI is lower than $MPKI_t$ and high memory-intensity otherwise.
+The use of the average value of MPKI allows the threshold to adapt to workload memory intensity, while the scaling factor regulates the number of applications in the low memoryintensity group.
+We empirically found that a scaling factor of 1 provides an effective separation point and good system performance (Sec 9.7).